SuperOfficeDocs/superoffice-docs/docs/database/tables/languageinfo.md

 ---
-uid: table-languageinfo
+uid: table-LanguageInfo
-title: languageinfo table
+title: LanguageInfo table
 description: Information about languages, from ISO standards and related information so.generated: true
 keywords:
   - "database"
   - "LanguageInfo"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# languageinfo Table (210)
+# LanguageInfo Table (210)

 ## Fields